firebus/splunk-jira/README.md

 #### Commands

-* List all filters available to the logged-in user.
+* List filters created by the configured user
 ```
 | jirarest filters
 ```